ninalofrese/skeleton/README.md

 ## Credits

-Most of the structure on this template was based on [Kotlin Android Template](https://github.com/cortinico/kotlin-android-template).
-I adapted to my needs and changed modules, dependencies and workflows.
+Most of the structure on this template is based on [Kotlin Android Template](https://github.com/cortinico/kotlin-android-template).
+I adapted it to my needs and changed modules, dependencies and workflows.